 There are many good reasons to come to the United States for higher education.
 The U.S. has over 4,000 colleges and universities to choose from, offering a rich array of academic, cultural, and recreational opportunities.
-Students from I.B. programs may be able to get college credit for work they’ve already completed, and studying in America is a great way to improve your English skills.
+Students from international baccalaureate (I.B.) programs may be able to get college credit for work they’ve already completed, and studying in America is a great way to improve your English skills.
 But there are some big differences between college admissions in the U.S. and other countries.
 Here are some key points to keep in mind – and be sure to check out our video on American college admissions for international students, too!
 Students applying to graduate school in the US will find this article helpful as well.

 1. There is no universal system of college admissions in the United States.
 For example, some colleges require that you submit scores on the SAT or ACT, and other colleges have a “test-optional” policy.
 Some colleges have additional or “supplemental” essay questions on the application.
 Some universities admit more than half of all applicants, while others are extremely selective.